 Russian Union of Metal and Steel Suppliers is, in large part, a marketing organization seeking to improve the position of Russian metals at home and abroad and to educate metal producers in marketing and sales.

 RosAgroMash is a union of Russia's producers of agricultural machinery.

 7. Labor Unions report an error back to top

-The Coal Miners Union of the RF was one of Russia's strongest unions - and enjoyed high wages and wide benefits throughout the Soviet era.
+Russia's Labor Union of Coal Miners represents coal miners in Russia's major coal-producing regions.
+Coal miners once had one of the strongest unions under the USSR and enjoyed high wages and wide benefits throughout the Soviet era.
 The miners' strikes in 1989 and 1991 proved to be important events in what would eventually be the complete dissolution of the USSR.
-In recent years, however, as several mines in unprofitable areas have gone bankrupt, and new mines are more automated, membership in the organization has plummeted as has its political clout.
+In recent years, however, as several mines in unprofitable areas have gone bankrupt, and new mines are more automated, membership in coal miner's unions has plummeted as has the unions' political clout.